samuelhe52/Blog/src/content/posts/en/swift-api-client-part-2.md

 ## The Client Entry Point

-To make our library easy to use, we provide a single entry point: the `MyServiceClient`.
+To make our library easy to use, we provide a single entry point: the `MyServiceClient` class.
 This class manages the configuration and holds instances of all our services.
 This pattern aids discoverability—users just type `client.` and see all available services.

 ```swift
 public final class MyServiceClient: Sendable {